Chat with us, powered by LiveChat

 About the Okka

-Their karanava Naḍuvattira Kalayya was probably a Gouḍa, who came to Nangala with his two brothers.
-The three brothers quarelled over the vast amount of land that they got in Theral .
-It was decided that whoever ploughed the land in Theral first would get that land.
-Kalayya’s younger brother went there overnight and claimed the land by ploughing it first, even before Kalayya reached there the next morning.
+Their karaṇava, Naḍuvattira Kalayya, arrived in Nangala with his two brothers.
+The three later quarrelled over the vast extent of land they had acquired at Theral.
+It was agreed that whoever ploughed the land first would claim ownership.
+Kalayya’s younger brother went there during the night and ploughed the field before dawn, securing the land even before Kalayya arrived the next morning.

-Kalayya’s brother built an ainmané, not far from the temple to their family deity Kannika Parameshwari (also called Karnammé).
-The Buttianḍa okka has two ainmanés for the whole okka, the first one is the mund mané in Nangala, and the second one is this othe pore in Theral.
+Kalayya’s brother subsequently built an ainmané not far from the temple of their family deity Kannika Parameshwari, also known as Karnammé.
+The Buttianḍa okka today has two ainmanés serving the entire lineage: the mund mané at Nangala, and the second ancestral house at Theral.

 Intermarriage

-The third brother also fought with Kalayya, and went away to Kambeeranḍa in Nangala where there was only one old lady left (all the men had died).
-He mannk nindiya there and became Kambeeranḍa.
-Hence, there are no inter-marriages between the Buttianḍa and Kambeeranḍa okkas.
+The third brother fought alongside Kalayya and later moved to Kambeeranḍa in Nangala, where only one elderly woman survived, all the men of that okka having perished.
+He performed mannk nindiya there and became the ancestor of the Kambeeranḍa okka.
+As a result of this shared origin, there are no inter-marriages between the Buttianḍa and Kambeeranḍa okkas.

-The two branches (Nangala and Theral)have a common ancestor Kalayya, they conduct separate karanang koḍpa in each ainmane and members from both branches of the okka join in the ceremonies.
-The two branches also get together in Theral for their family deity Kannika Parameshwari’s festival.
+The two branches, Nangala and Theral, trace their lineage to the common ancestor Kalayya.
+While they conduct karanang koḍpa separately in their respective ainmanes, members from both branches participate in each other’s ceremonies.
+The two branches also come together at Theral to jointly celebrate the festival of their family deity, Kannika Parameshwari.

 Moolapurusha